microsoft/pai/src/kube-runtime/src/plugins/cmd/README.md

-# Sshd plugin
+# Cmd plugin

 ## Goal
-The sshd plugin offers ssh connection between containers.
-Use ${taskrole}-${index} to connect to other job container.
+The cmd plugin offers user to execute pre-commands or post-commands

 ## Schema
 ```